 Emails don’t work for me because I prefer speaking with my clients and hearing their tone.
 Zoom meetings are convenient, but the client can also specify how they would like to communicate.
 Everyone is different, and it all depends on what is most convenient for them.

-If you are going through a really tough time and your mental health does not allow you to sleep because you keep thinking about it and you cannot give instructions, then it is time to invest in some self-help though a qualified psychotherapist.
+If you are going through a really tough time and your mental health does not allow you to sleep because you keep thinking about it and you cannot give instructions, then it is time to invest in some self-help through a qualified psychotherapist.

 Psychotherapy sessions can be tough but they can also be fun and you may discover a whole new lease of life further, it is something that you do for yourself – celebrities do it all the time.

 You will need a good support network of family and/or friends.
-This will help your health as well of course as looking after your own wellbeing and ensuring you go for a walk/run or catch a virtual Yoga class.
+This will help your health as well of course as looking after your wellbeing and ensuring you go for a walk/run or catch a virtual Yoga class.

 Things to stay away from during this difficult time is to avoid excessive alcohol drinking and dating apps as statistics seem to show, the grass is seldom greener on the other side and these behaviours have an impact on our mental health (in other words they are a quick fix – but will not help you in the long run).

-Please contact Janette Johnston our Family Law Specialist – A City Law Firm Janette@acitylawfirm.com
+Please contact Janette Johnston our Family Law Specialist – A City Law Firm – Janette@acitylawfirm.com